Cole Whitt: Cup Series

 During 2014 Daytona 500 practice, Whitt's car had debris hit the nose, and without a backup car due to teammate Parker Kligerman's crash during the session, Whitt's team was forced to make repairs, and he also did not have a provisional to lock him into the race.
-In the Budweiser Duels, Whitt's transfer into the 500 varied, but gained eight spots in the final five laps to finish 11th and qualify.
+In the Budweiser Duels, Whitt's transfer into the 500 varied, but gained eight spots in the final five laps to finish eleventh and qualify.
 When asked about the Duel, Whitt stated, "It was a hard way to do it, being out and back in with just a lap or so to go.
 I didn't know if I was in when I crossed the finish line.
 It was a nail biter, for sure."
 In the Daytona 500, Whitt ran as high as fourth, but ran out of fuel, and was later down two laps.
 However, Whitt eventually returned onto the lead lap, but was involved in a crash with seven laps remaining.
 Whitt finished 28th in the race.

 Due to Swan Racing's restructuring, Whitt's future with the team was left in doubt, and on April 21, a representative from FUEL Sports Management Group announced that Whitt did not have a ride for the Toyota Owners 400 at Richmond.
 However, Swan minority partner Anthony Marlowe stated his intent to run with Whitt for the remainder of the 2014 season.
 Days later the 26 team was acquired by the former Swan co-owner and he merged his ownership into BK Racing, with Whitt remaining behind the wheel.
 The team debuted at Richmond for the Toyota Owners 400 under the BK Racing flag and maintained all accumulated 2014 driver and owner points.

 At Daytona in the Coke Zero 400, Whitt was caught up into a multi-car pileup and he t-boned Kyle Busch throwing Busch onto his roof.
 At Watkins Glen in the Cheez-It 355 at The Glen, Whitt crashed early in the race when his car drove straight into a tire barrier in turn 1 in an accident that loosely resembled Jimmie Johnson's infamous crash at the same spot in 2000.
 Whitt climbed out mostly unscathed.
 Whitt led his first lap in Sprint Cup competition under caution in the GEICO 500 at Talladega.
-He would ultimately hang on for his then career-best finish of 15th.
+He would ultimately hang on for his then career-best finish of fifteenth.